 Not so long ago, when the sixth part of the land was occupied by the country of victorious socialism, its citizen was put into the framework of the then dominant ideology of collectivism and involvement in formal social movements.
 Joining them was usually without desire of the man himself, and he was just put before the fact, that the time has come to become a Little Octobrist, then - a pioneer, and later a member of the Komsomol.
 At first sight there was no so definitely need to become a member of the Communist Party, however, it was almost impossible to move high up the career ladder, not owning a party card, so anyone who wanted to occupy a high position, sooner or later confronted with the need to get one.

-However, many people were really inspired by the ideology of building a communist society and were guided with it through life, so it is not surprising that the construction of the century like BAM became the most important one and the strongest magnet attracting young people, easily leaving the cozy apartments in order to build a railway in the taiga.
+However, many people were really inspired by the ideology of building a communist society and were guided with it through life, so it is not surprising that BAM "building of the century" became the semantic beginning of the new historical epoch and the strongest magnet attracting young people, who were easily leaving the cozy apartments in order to build a railway in the taiga.
 In a farewell letter from some graduate to her native school, it was possible to meet the final sentence that she will join CPSU only after university graduation.

 Thus, joining CPSU was perceived as a very important procedure that had to be earned with the honest labor biography, and to which it was necessary to grow up both mentally and physically.
 It is not surprising, therefore, that in the interview, which TV took from passers on the eve not long before the New Year holidays somewhere in 1980-s, a young man quite frankly said that in the past year, the most important event for him was joining the Communist Party.
 True, some careerists were forced to become communists but were really angry faced with the need to pay the first party fees - quite noticeable to the family budget.

 Not so much time passed since then, but the lies and formalism, through every word prevailed then ideology, have long been the talk of the town, as they were exposed and cast out immediately after its cancellation.
 Recent "convinced communists", not offended by the life and often held high positions in the governing structures, burned their party cards in front of TV cameras and deliberately renounced already disappeared CPSU.
 Its central office quietly escaped from the state, not bothering farewell to country long time patronized and at the same time driven by not communist ideas, but based on purely selfish motives picked up party funds, the cost of which is still unknown.

 Not only that - for the sake of party funds several high-ranking party treasurers allegedly committed suicides jumping from the windows, taking away with them one of the greatest mysteries of the century - how much gold have Soviet communists accumulated and where did they hide it.
 It is not surprising that publications which soon appeared in national newspapers told that foreign lawyers employed by the new government to search for communist treasury found nothing and helplessly shrugged when confronted with how well all the ends were hidden.
-Terrible events of those days were later reproduced in a realistic movie "Party`s Gold".
-Then some articles about the British writer and historian Helen Rappaport appeared in the newspapers.
-She wrote an exposing book about Lenin, forcing ex-Little Octobrists, once carried Lenin`s baby picture in the little star on the school jacket, to grab the head from a fright.

 Often the leaders of these recovery processes are far from being the young dreamers, but appear to be adults, witnessed themselves day after day how the world's best party was sinking pulling into the abyss the strongest country in the world, and red ties are put on children`s necks by old party functionaries, who don`t pay too much attention to the fact that those who brought communism to the vast empire from abroad, were likely agents of Western intelligence.